huynguyen1989/me/_posts/2024-04-26-Assignment-For-Front-End-Developer.md

 <!-- POST-ID-4 -->
 # A Developer's Challenge

-The challenge is requires to develop a utility component that's based on ReactJS and NodeJS development environment.
+The challenge is requires to develop a utility component that's based on VueJS and NodeJS development environment.
 So let's take a look through the given assets

 <!-- Requirement -->
 ![Desktop View](/assets/posts/2024/POST-ID-3/CapturedJobPosts.png){: width="972" height="589" }

 ## Mission 1: Implement UI elements

+The given challenge detailes:  `/assets/posts/2024/POST-ID-4/FE-HENNGE_Admission_Challenge.pdf`{: .filepath}.

+The given assets folder:  `/assets/posts/2024/POST-ID-4/challenge`{: .filepath}.

 ```text
 Development of an Email Audit system is currently in progress.
 Assume that this project is a real
 project and is being used in a production environment on a trial basis, since the features are not yet